le717/Blocks/Documentation/Tutorial.md

 validates any color Tile (not only Red) and even have special properties, since it only move ones direction, to the right of the layout.
 If you think about the level in terms of a map, and have a standard NSEW compass, we can call the top of the level North, the bottom South, the left side East, and the right side
 West, you'll find this cube only moves West.
 You can't push it North or South, and clearly not East, only West.
-The only un-special-ness about the cube is that it can still be sunk in Water, it still follows all the indention rules, and you can't pull it (just all everything else, but since pulling is clearly not possible, why do I even mention it?).
+The only un-special-ness about the cube is that it can still be sunk in Water, it still follows all the indentation rules, and you can't pull it (just all everything else, but since pulling is clearly not possible, why do I even mention it?).
 As for the name of the cube: After I was told about this by Xiron, another modder, and was adding it into the
 Character Legend, I was unable to write a better description for it.
 I asked around for a new name, to no avail, until I finally had this thought: